mtanana/char-rnn/Readme.md

 Use the -usewords 1 option to train on a word model instead of a char model

+Now it runs quite quickly thanks to the nn.LookupTable

 #Original Documentation from Karpathy